Holiday traditions

-As the winter season unfolds in the Netherlands, so does the celebration of Sinterklaas.
-To Dutch people, this distinct holiday is more than just a date on the calendar; it’s a time when the entire country comes together to celebrate with child-like joy and gorge on sweet treats and gifts.
+As the winter season arrives in the Netherlands, so does Sinterklaas.
+To Dutch people, this distinct holiday is more than just a date on the calendar; it’s a time when the country comes together to celebrate and stuff themselves with sweets and chocolate.

 As an expat, however, you might have some questions (and raised eyebrows) about this particular (and sometimes controversial) holiday on 5 December.